‘Never Never Land’: Life is old here. Older than the trees. Younger than the mountains

 Badi Amma revolted in subtler ways, after all, Rosinka was her friend.
 Money was tight and a roof over her head could not be let go of.
 Her daughter, Iti’s mother, was made of sterner stuff.
 She cared little for the old way of life – the excitement lay out there.
 Leaving behind her daughter was a small price to pay.
 The two old ladies brought up Iti.
 She’s the only family she has ever known.

 Or so she thinks.
 Nina, a young woman, exists self-assuredly in The Dacha.
 She knows where the cutlery is, she has her own room.
 Her appearance depends on how she is feeling on a particular day.
 She’s a poet too, who cares little about spellings.
-She has been told Nina is a dsitant cousin.
+Iti has been told Nina is a distant cousin.
 Iti is dismissive of her at first but wisdom and fate have other plans for her.

 At one point in the story, Iti thinks to herself, “Should I leave?
 How should I leave?
 Where should I go?”
 I asked the question to myself – and it’s not easy to answer.
 For now, I have no answer at all.
 This is an uncomfortable realisation.
 Just like Iti, I too have tried to find purpose in work, in love, in the grind of urban life.
 But when you are away from it all, what does your existence mean?
 It’s impossible to think of ourselves outside these tight brackets.
 The present is so hurried and the future so terrifying, that there’s no moment to spare for the past.